You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 The Raleigh Performance 16 has a lightweight aluminum frame, child specific components and tyres suitable for tarmac and gravel.
 Raleigh are aiming this bike at those budding 5 year old MTB'ers not quite ready to have a bike with suspension and gears.

-Available in red or blue, the Raleigh Performance 16 is available Tredz currently reduced to £200.
-DON'T FORGET TO USE EITHER THE SPROG10 CODE FOR AN ADDITIONAL 10% discount, or FREEHELMET for a free kids cycling helmet worth up to £30.
+Available in red or blue, the Raleigh Performance 16 is available Tredz DON'T FORGET TO USE EITHER THE SPROG10 CODE FOR AN ADDITIONAL 10% discount

 If your Cycle Sprog is going to be doing a lot of off-road riding, for example at trail centres, then the Cube 160 16" wheel bike will make them look the part.
 It's styled on Cube's adult mountain biking range, but has child sized components suited for a 4 or 5 year old.
 With this bike it's worth noting that there is a rear coaster brake, which means your child can back pedal to stop, as well as using the more common front rim brake.
-Some kids (and parents) love this, others don't.
+Some kids (and parents) love this, others don't - they tend to be more popular in the US and Europe than the UK.
 It comes with a rear mudguard to keep off most of the dirt and a chain guard to keep things clean.

 The Cube Kid 160 comes in a bright range of different colours, including the Team Cube white and a striking pink and berry combination.
-It has an RRP of £249 but the 2018 models are currently reduced at Tredz.
+It has an RRP of £249 but the 2018 models are currently reduced by a massive 32% at Tredz.

 Carrera is one of Halford's in-house brands, and together with the Wiggins range (see above) are probably the only kids bikes we'd recommend you buy from them for a 4 or 5 year old.
-The Carrera Star and Cosmos have a lightweight aluminum frame and child sized components, which mean your child will be able to ride the bike easily, and more importantly safely.
-The Carrera Star (white - pictured above) and the Cosmos (pale blue) are significantly lighter than the steel framed bikes in the rest of the Halfords range (the stated weight is approx 6 kg), and it's very competitively priced at at £180 (often with additional discount).
+The Carrera Cosmos has an aluminum frame and child sized components, which mean your child will be able to ride the bike easily, and more importantly safely.
+The Carrera children's bikes are significantly lighter than the steel framed bikes in the rest of the Halfords range (the stated weight is approx 6 kg), and it's very competitively priced at at £205 (often with additional discount).
 If you can afford to buy a lightweight bike over a heavier, cheaper alternative then you should really see a difference in how easily your child rides it and also in the amount of use they get out of the bike.

-The Carrera Star and Cosmos 16" wheel kids bikes have an RRP of £160 and are available at Halfords, where you can get free bike assembly, plus storage if you're not quite ready to take it home.
+The Carrera Cosmos 16" wheel kids bikes have an RRP of £205 and are available at Halfords, where you can get free bike assembly, plus storage if you're not quite ready to take it home.